-- Requires each component of the Department of Defense to be subject to an independent audit.
-(Sec.1004). - Conferees direct to Secretary of Defense to submit a report, no later than May 1, 2024, to the committees of Armed Services with an assessment of the impact of efforts to enhance cooperation on targeting, disrupting, and degrading fentanyl trafficking and a description of limiting on such efforts.
-(Sec.1013). - Requires the Secretary of Defense to update guidance for the use of unmanned aircraft systems by the National Guard and provide a briefing to the Committee on Armed Services of the Senate and House of Representatives.
-(Sec.
-1086). - The conference directs the Secretary of Defense to provide a briefing to the Committees on Armed Services of the Senate and the House of Representatives on the advisability and feasibility of coordinating with private entities and state government to provide resources and personnel under the State Partnership Program. - Did not adopt the provision that would amend section 152 of title 10, United States Code, to make the Chief of the National Guard Bureau eligible for appointment as Chairman of the Joint Chiefs of Staff. - The conference did not adopt the TRICARE dental plan for the Selected Reserve.
+- Sec.
+1013.
+Conferees direct to Secretary of Defense to submit a report, no later than May 1, 2024, to the committees of Armed Services with an assessment of the impact of efforts to enhance cooperation on targeting, disrupting, and degrading fentanyl trafficking and a description of limiting on such efforts. - Sec.
+1086.
+Requires the Secretary of Defense to update guidance for the use of unmanned aircraft systems by the National Guard and provide a briefing to the Committee on Armed Services of the Senate and House of Representatives.

-Prepared by Aubrey Powers 22 December 2023
+Prepared by Aubrey Powers 14 December 2023